bryanro/recipes/passover/sides/apple-matzah-kugel.md

 - 1/2 cup raisins

 ## Steps

-reheat the oven to 350 degrees F (175 degrees C).
-Grease an 8x8 inch baking dish.
-Break the matzo sheets into pieces, and soak in a bowl of water until soft.
-Drain in a colander, mashing to squeeze the water out.
-In a separate bowl, mix together the eggs, salt, sugar, oil and cinnamon.
-Add the soaked matzo, and mix well.
-Fold in the apples and raisins.
-Spoon into the prepared baking dish, and spread evenly.
-Bake for 45 minutes in the preheated oven, until nicely browned and apples are tender.

 1. Preheat oven to 350 degrees.
 Grease 8 x 8 baking dish (or 9 x 13 for double-batch).
 2. Break matzah into pieces and soak in bowl of water until soft.
 Drain and squeeze to get water out.